Search This Blog

 As I'm sure many of you are aware, as Lucy and Ricky were at their peak on "I Love Lucy," the real-life marriage of Lucy and Desi was falling apart.
 The two struggled to keep up appearances and the busy television schedule of producing 26 weekly half-hour episodes of the nation's most popular sitcom.
 They were also running a major television production studio, Desilu, at the same time.

 It was not publicly known when "I Love Lucy" came to a close, but Desi Arnaz was suffering from serious health problems.
-He'd been ordered by his doctors to cut back on his work schedule, and when he entered negotiations with CBS on Season 6, he asked that the show be changed to the hour-long format to cut down on the filming schedule.
+His doctors had ordered him to cut back on his work schedule, and when he entered negotiations with CBS on Season 6, he asked that the show be changed to the hour-long format to reduce the filming schedule.
 CBS executives, who had balked at that request the previous two years, talked Desi into one more season of half-hour programs.

 Publicly, CBS and Desilu Studios said the change to the highly successful format was to "make big changes while we're still ahead."
 Desi said, "It would be ridiculous for us to wait until people got sick and tired of the regular half-hour every Monday night and then make a big change."